Getting started to work on IBM WebSphere Application Server (WAS)?

 Don’t forget to check the following for some of the essential configuration instructions.

-IBM regularly release the Fix Pack containing security, performance fixes, and improvements.
+IBM regularly releases the Fix Pack containing security, performance fixes, and improvements.
 And, as a WAS engineer, you should update them regularly to keep the application secure and fast.

 Did you ask how to integrate with web servers?